National Ocean Science Conference

 A discussion on the geopolitical challenges the ocean and ocean governance are currently facing.

 The global ocean order to this day remains premised on the United Nations Convention on the Law of the Sea (UNCLOS), of 1982.
 However, some key actors, like the US and China, have been contesting basic traits of the UNCLOS-based ocean.
-The UNCLOS regime also has to grapple with the multiple impacts on the Ocean’s ecosystem, including those caused by climate change..
+The UNCLOS regime also has to grapple with the multiple impacts on the Ocean’s ecosystem, including those caused by climate change.
 The recently concluded Biodiversity Beyond National Jurisdiction (BBNJ) Agreement could in principle support the resilience of the ocean, but also has to operate in a complex institutional setting.

 Chair: Alex Oude Elferink (Utrecht University, Utrecht Centre for Water, Ocean and Sustainability Law; Director NILOS (Netherlands Institute for the Law of the Sea).
-Participants soon to be announced.

 17:00Drinks